3rd – 10th March

 There are a huge range of photographic possibilities in Whitby for the modern day photographer.
 The harbour's sea walls are sheltered by two great curving breakwaters, wonderful locations for dawn and dusk photography.
 Our accommodation is only a couple of hundred metres from the sea and perfectly situated for walking on to the piers and the beach.
 We will be staying in a beautifully appointed period property.
 Saskia, our resident cook, will look after our culinary needs at times that best suit our photographic forays.
 Think of it as a house party for photographers.

-There are several picturesque seaside villages nearby but we are more likely to be studying the fascinating rock details and patterns on the golden sand beaches.
+There are several picturesque seaside villages nearby but we are just as likely to be studying the fascinating rock details and patterns on the golden sand beaches.

 A long strand, fringed by colourful beach huts, extends west of the town, eventually reaching the charming village of Sandsend.
 At the Whitby end, cliffs at the back of the beach contain layers of golden sandstone, with complex, intriguingly patterned strata.
 The broad stretch of sand offers more possibilities with swirling patterns left by the falling tide.